 According to a survey from Hubspot, around half of all nonprofits spend two hours or less each week on marketing.

-However, in spite of all these shortcomings, there exist some nonprofits that are setting an outstanding example in the social media landscape.
+However, in spite of all these shortcomings, there exist some nonprofits that are setting outstanding precedents in the social media landscape.
 One such reputable NGO proving that nonprofit social media marketing does not have to be this chaotic is Red Cross.

 Red Cross needs no introduction.
 The humanitarian organization is driven by a people-powered movement campaigning to protect human life and health, ensuring respect for all human beings, and alleviating human suffering.

 Social media provides an opportunity to tell your story and engage with your supporters.
-To make sure that people feel connected with your nonprofit's story and perform an action, you have to comprehend what your mission and vision is, how you want to put it across and to whom.
-Similarly, it is essential to set social media goals that are in line with your organization's mission and vision.
+To make sure that people feel that connection with your nonprofit's story and are compelled to take action, you have to be very clear about what your mission and vision is, how you want to put it across and to whom you are appealing.
+Similarly, it is essential to set social media goals that align with your organization's mission and vision.